ojitdebnathfreelancer/darg-and-drop-images-gallery/README.md

-# React + Vite
+# Image Gallery

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This a react project that is image gallery.

 Currently, two official plugins are available: